-The location of the 2018 Expo will be in the De Anza Ballrooms at the Portola Hotel & Spa.
+The location of the 2020 Expo will be in the Monterey Conference Center adjacent to the Portola Hotel & Spa.
 The Expo will showcase merchandise, demonstrations and information from a variety of merchants and vendors on health-related issues.
 The Expo is also the location for packet pick-up.

 In addition to picking up your race packet, you will also pick up a free bus pass if your event requires busing to the start.
-Pasta Party and Post-Race Party tickets are for sale.
+Pasta Party tickets will be for sale.
 A variety of free race-related clinics will be offered on Saturday at a location to be determined.

 WHAT DO I NEED TO PICK UP MY RACE PACKET?

 You must know your race bib number and have a valid photo ID to pick up your race packet.
-You must be present to receive your bib unless you’ve completed a PROXY form.
+You must be present to receive your bib unless you’ve completed a Packet Pick-Up Authorization Form.
 You will be emailed your bib number by SVE Timing during the week prior to the race.
 Packet pickup is at Monterey Conference Center on Friday and Saturday only, there is NO RACE DAY PICK UP (except for the 3K, 5K and 12K)!
 Bib numbers are non-transferable.
 No one else may wear the bib number assigned to you.
 You cannot sell your bib number on eBay or Craig’s List.
 Runners found on the course without bib numbers will be removed.
 Runners caught wearing someone else’s bib number will result in both parties being banned from future BSIMs.
-NO BANDITS!
+NO BANDITS (unregistered runners)!

 I NEVER RECEIVED A CONFIRMATION EMAIL!
 WHAT CAN I DO?

-If you registered and either didn’t receive email confirmation of registration or cannot find your name on the Entry Confirmation page, bring your photo ID and proof of payment (bank account or credit card statement) to the Solutions Desk located at the Expo.
+If you registered and either didn’t receive email confirmation of registration or cannot find your name at My Events at Active.com, bring your photo ID and proof of payment (bank account or credit card statement) to the Solutions Desk located at the Expo.
 If you can let us know prior to race weekend, we can research in advance.
-Call 831.625.6226 or email firstname.lastname@example.org
+Call 831.625.6226 or email email@example.com

 WHAT EVENTS CAN I REGISTER FOR AT THE EXPO?